-.1 when the freeboard deck has sheer extending from abaft 0,15L, by a parabolic curve having its origin at 0,15L abaft the forward perpendicular at a height equal to the midship depth of the ship, extended through the point of intersection of forecastle bulkhead and deck, and up to a point at the forward perpendicular not higher than the level of the forecastle deck (refer to Fig. 4.4.8.4-1).
-However, if the value of the height denoted $h_t$ on Fig. 4.4.8.4-1 is smaller than the value of the height denoted $h_b$ , then $h_t$ may be replaced by $h_b$ in the available bow height;
+.1 when the freeboard deck has sheer extending from abaft 0,15L, by a parabolic curve having its origin at 0,15L abaft the forward perpendicular at a height equal to the midship depth of the ship, extended through the point of intersection of forecastle bulkhead and deck, and up to a point at the forward perpendicular not higher than the level of the forecastle deck (refer to Fig. 4.4.8.4.1).
+However, if the value of the height denoted h_t on Fig. 4.4.8.4.1 is smaller than the value of the height denoted h_t , then h_t may be replaced by h_t in the available bow height;

-- .2 when the freeboard deck has sheer extending for less than 0.15L from a forward perpendicular or has no sheer, by a line from a point at the forecastle deck at side at 0.07L passing parallel to the base line to the forward perpendicular (refer to Fig. 4.4.8.4-2). - 4.4.8.5 On ships to which timber freeboards are assigned minimum bow height shall be determined not from the timber summer freeboard but as specified in 4.4.8.1. - 4.4.8.6 Freeboards for new ships which, to suit exceptional operational requirements, cannot meet the requirements of 4.4.8.1 4.4.8.3, and also for existing ships which do not comply with these requirements, shall be determined in each case on the basis of the substantiation provided by the designer, including assessment of stability, unsinkability, seaworthiness and deck flooding, confirming that the ship's safety shall not decrease at any sea condition.
+- .2 when the freeboard deck has sheer extending for less than 0.15L from a forward perpendicular or has no sheer, by a line from a point at the forecastle deck at side at 0.07L passing parallel to the base line to the forward perpendicular (refer to Fig. 4.4.8.4.2). - 4.4.8.5 On ships to which timber freeboards are assigned minimum bow height shall be determined not from the timber summer freeboard but as specified in 4.4.8.1.

+- 4.4.8.6 The bow height of ships of coastal navigation shall not be less than the value of the tabular freeboard increased by the ordinate of standard sheer at the forward perpendicular. - 4.4.8.7 Freeboards for new ships which, to suit exceptional operational requirements, cannot meet the requirements of 4.4.8.1 4.4.8.3, and also for existing ships which do not comply with these requirements, shall be determined in each case on the basis of the substantiation provided by the designer, including assessment of stability, unsinkability, seaworthiness and deck flooding, confirming that the ship's safety shall not decrease at any sea condition.